epiviz/epiviz-website/home/content/post/2017-05-01-epiviz-update.md

     browseVignettes("metavizr")
 ```

+There are multiple tutorials on metaviz available on the metaviz [tutorial page](https://epiviz.github.io/tutorials/metaviz/), covering the application interactive visualization facilities and how to perform visual and statistical analysis using metavizr and metagenomeSeq.
 For more information, please visit the [R/Bioconductor page](http://www.bioconductor.org/packages/release/bioc/html/metavizr.html).
 If you have any problems, please post an issue on our [Github page](http://github.com/epiviz/metavizr).
+A preprint describing metaviz and metavizr is available on biorxiv: http://biorxiv.org/content/early/2017/03/06/105205.

 <a name="polymer">
 ## Introducing epiviz polymer components